QubitExplorer/Recommender-System/README.md

 ![image](https://github.com/user-attachments/assets/d157ae60-54c2-41e8-9bf3-e79e1250bc1b)

-**Agile Method:** Or, we can also do in an Agile Way - Summary for the Compiler Process:
+**Agile Method:** While during development, We can also implement an Agile Methodologies - Here, is the summary for the Compiler Process:

 Lexical Analysis: Model Backlog is broken down into workable tasks.

-Syntax Analysis: Ensures RC tasks fit the plan.
+Syntax Analysis: Ensures Recommender System development tasks fit the plan.

 Semantic Analysis: Verifies that the output delivers meaningful value.

 Optimization: Continuous improvement and refinement of the product.
+(E.g. Fine Tuning of the results)

 Code Generation: Working increment of Recommendation Engines.
+(E.g. MVP)

 **Recbole - Major Classifications:**

+Earlier, we have classified into two categories, and as per recbole we can classify into 4 major categories.

 General Recommendation (GR): The interaction of users and items is the only data that can be used by model.
 Usually, the models are trained on implicit feedback data and evaluated under the task of top-n recommendation.
 All the collaborative filter (CF) based models are classified in this class.